Ynn/selfstar/for-beginners/basic-follow-me.md

 {code lang="java"}
 {literal}

+/**
+ * This method is part of the DeviceListener interface and is called when a
+ * subscribed device property is modified.
+ *
+ * @param device
+ *            is the device whose property has been modified.
+ * @param propertyName
+ *            is the name of the modified property.
+ * @param oldValue
+ *            is the old value of the property
+ */
-public void devicePropertyModified(GenericDevice device, String propertyName, Object oldValue) {
+public void devicePropertyModified(GenericDevice device,
+    String propertyName, Object oldValue) {

-    //We are only interested by presence sensors : if(device instanceof PresenceSensor) {
-        //get the presence sensor :
-        PresenceSensor activSensor = mapPresenceSensors.get(device.getSerialNumber());
-        //if the sensor is active
-	        if(activSensor != null){
-	        	//and the presence sensor has detected something : if(propertyName.equals(PresenceSensor.PRESENCE_SENSOR_SENSED_PRESENCE)){
+  //we assume that we listen only to presence sensor events (otherwise there is a bug)
+  assert device instanceof PresenceSensor : "device must be a presence sensors only";

+  //based on that assumption we can cast the generic device without checking via instanceof PresenceSensor changingSensor = (PresenceSensor) device;

+  // check the change is related to presence sensing if (propertyName.equals(PresenceSensor.PRESENCE_SENSOR_SENSED_PRESENCE)) {
+    // get the location of the changing sensor:
+    String detectorLocation = (String) changingSensor.getPropertyValue(LOCATION_PROPERTY_NAME);
     System.out.println("The device with the serial number"
-						+activSensor.getSerialNumber()+" has changed");
+                       + changingSensor.getSerialNumber()+" has changed");
-					System.out.println("This sensor is in the room :"
+    System.out.println("This sensor is in the room :" + detectorLocation);
-						+ activSensor..getPropertyValue("location"));
   }

 }
-    }
-}
 {/literal}
 {/code}

 The PRESENCE_SENSOR_SENSED_PRESENCE property value change every time the detection change from detected to undetected and reciprocally

 Each type device has a different set of properties.
 The value of these properties can be set or retrieved by using a key string (e.g, "location").
 This work exactly like service properties.
 This mechanism allow each type of devices to define their own properties.

 To avoid magic string, some of the properties are defined directly by the interface (e.g., PRESENCE_SENSOR_SENSED_PRESENCE is defined in the PresenceSensor interface).
 Some are not (e.g., location).

-In the following, we  define a constant LOCATIONPROPERTYNAME for the "location" property :
+In the following, we  define a constant LOCATION_PROPERTY_NAME for the "location" property (and a value for unknown location) :

 {code lang="java"}
 {literal}
+/**
+ * The name of the LOCATION property
+ */
-public static String LOCATIONPROPERTYNAME = "Location";
+public static final String LOCATION_PROPERTY_NAME = "Location";

+/**
+ * The name of the location for unknown value
+ */
+public static final String LOCATION_UNKNOWN = "unknown";
 {/literal}
 {/code}